3xyy/ahsCredCrack/README.md

 - Academic penalties
 - Criminal charges

+Legal & Ethical Considerations:
+Accessing or extracting personal information without explicit authorization is illegal in most jurisdictions (violating laws like FERPA, GDPR, etc.)
+School systems often have strict security policies - unauthorized access may result in legal consequences or academic penalties

+Intended Use:
+This material is provided solely for educational purposes to demonstrate web automation concepts It is meant for cybersecurity professionals, educators, and students learning about:
+Ethical web scraping
+System vulnerability awareness
+Responsible disclosure practices

+Prohibited Uses:
+Do not use this information to access systems without written permission Never collect, store, or distribute personal student data Avoid using automated tools against systems that prohibit them in their ToS

+Responsibility:
+The author provides this information with the expectation of ethical use Users assume full liability for any misuse
+Educational institutions should use this knowledge to strengthen their security

+Ethical Alternatives:

+Always seek explicit permission before testing systems Use school-approved APIs when available
+Report vulnerabilities through proper channels
+By studying this material, you agree to use this knowledge lawfully and ethically.

 ## Legal Alternatives for Learning

 1. **Authorized Penetration Testing** - Only with written permission